bpow/stanford-affils/CONTRIBUTING.md

 - Install Postgres version 16: `brew install postgresql@16`
 - Start the database server: `brew services start postgresql@16`
 - Enter the Postgres shell: `psql postgres`
-- Create an HCI user:
+- Create an Affiliations user:
   `CREATE ROLE affils_admin WITH LOGIN PASSWORD 'whateverYouWantForLocalDevelopment';`
 - Add the user's name to the `.env` file
 - Add the user's password to the `.env` file